 If, instead, we attempted to determine the representation relation from the animal's point of view, we would first construct the joint probability function of, say, the firing rate and the orientation of the stimulus.
-We would then find p(s|r)and, given a firing rate, we would determine the best guess as to s.
-So, the representation relation may look much the same: {the neuron that is being recorded from represents {that there is a face x degrees from y degrees} with respect to {the monkey's brain}.
-This minor terminological change (i.e. the introduction of 'there is a'), denotes a very important difference in possible content.
-Consider, again, the experimenter presenting a face at 45 degrees from center.
-Adopting the animal's perspective, the increased firing resulting from that stimulus is used to estimate the orientation of the face.
-It could well be that, given various lighting effects, occlusion, etc. that the particular increased firing is more likely to indicate a face 50 degrees from center.
-This, then, is the content of that representation for the animal.
-And, this is clearly not the same content as determined by adopting the observer's perspective.
-This difference can be expressed by noting that in the first case, the content is identical to the stimulus, but in the second case, the content is a property ascription in the form of an hypothesis about the world.
-So, the stimulus is the same in both cases, but the content is different.
-Under the standard methodology, content is determined by a priori knowledge about what is being presented to the cell.
-Under the alternate methodology, the content is determined by statistical inference from a firing rate to a likely stimulus.
+We would then find p(s|r) and, given a firing rate, we would determine the best guess as to s.
+So, the representation relation would look much the same: {the neuron that is being recorded from represents {that there is a face x degrees from y degrees} with respect to {the monkey's brain}.
+However, notice the slight difference in the content in these two cases.
+Under the standard methodology the content is {that face x degrees from y degrees}.
+Under the alternate methodology the content is {that there is a face x degrees from y degrees}.
+This difference can be expressed by noting that in the first case, the content is identical to the referent, but in the second case, the content is a property ascription in the form of an hypothesis about the world.
+So, the referent is the same in both cases, but the content is different.
+Another way of understanding this difference is to notice that what the displacement, x, is, is determined in a much different way in each case.
+Under the standard methodology, it is determined by a priori knowledge about what is being presented to the cell.
+Under the alternate methodology, the displacement is determined by statistical inference from a firing rate to a likely stimulus.
 Thus, the displacement determined by this second method could be different from that of the actual stimulus.
 This is not so under the standard methodology.
 These, then, are definitely not the same characterization of the representation relation.

-7 The statistical dependence hypothesis
+7. The statistical dependence hypothesis